09 Early years practice policy

 - If the local authority decides that a statutory EHC plan

-the child having otherwise been brought to the local authority’s attention.
+request or of the child having otherwise been brought to the local authority’s attention.

 - If the